 SANC is a nature preserve in an urban area.
 It provides the opportunity to escape the stresses of life in a peaceful, natural environment of great beauty.

 SANC is open to the entire community.
 We encourage membership.
 Dues are $40 per year (larger donation cheerfully accepted), tax deductible, and our major source of income.
 Meetings are held the second Monday of each month (except August) at Kairos House on the campus of Wagner College, 631 Howard Ave., Staten Island, N. Y. Much of SANC's work (from maintenance to proposal writing) is done by volunteers.
-If you're interested in volunteering please contact Daniel Remine at email@example.com.
+If you're interested in volunteering please contact John Garcia at firstname.lastname@example.org.